lsolbach/overarch-models/docs/software-development/twelve-factor-app/concept-view.md

 ![Concept Map for Twelve Factor Apps](../../software-development/twelve-factor-app/concept-view.png)

 ## Description
-Shows the concepts of the Twelve Factor App and their relationships.
+shows the concepts of the Twelve Factor App and their relationships

 ## Concepts
 | Concept | Description |